duxingyi-charles/Locally-Injective-Mappings-Benchmark/README.md

 ## Cite

-If you use our dataset, please cite our paper:
+If you use our dataset, please cite our paper
 ```
 @article{DU2020_lifting_injective,
     author = {Xingyi Du and Noam Aigerman and Qingnan Zhou and Shahar Z. Kovalsky and Yajie Yan and Danny M. Kaufman and Tao Ju},